xyproto/cxx/README.md

     sm fmt

+#### Export a QtCreator project file:

+    sm pro

+Tested with QtCreator 4.6 on Arch Linux.

 ## Features and limitations

 * **No configuration files are needed**, as long as the *Sakemake* directory structure is followed.